bdash/spike-spk/README.md

-# Parse and verify .spk files used by software updates for Stern pinball machines
+# Extract software update packages for Stern pinball machines

 [Stern pinball machines](https://www.sternpinball.com/) based on Spike 2 have their software updates packaged as .spk files.
 These are downloaded over the